- Historic District Map

 The population of Apex had grown to 1,000 by 1920 but the tobacco market declined during the ‘20s and by the 1930 census the population had dropped to 863.
 The great economic depression of the ‘30s hit Apex hard and, by 1934, only four train stops were made at the Apex depot.

 Apex remained a sleepy little town into the early 1960's when the nearby Research Triangle Park was established and began to attract high-tech firms from throughout the world.
 Apex began to boom, along with the rest of the Triangle, and by 1990 the population reached 5,000.
 The town experienced unprecedented growth during the 1990's as technology-driven industry continued to move into the area.
-Money Magazine name ranked Apex #14 as one of the best places to live in the USA in 2007 and by 2008, the population of Apex has zoomed to more than 34,000.
+Money Magazine name ranked Apex #14 as one of the best places to live in the USA in 2007 and by 2008, the population of Apex zoomed to more than 34,000.
+Our ranking improved to #9 Best Place to Live in 2013, and the current population stands at over 42,000.
+(Current population information can always be found in the Apex Development Report.)

 The Small Town Character Overlay Zoning District passed in 2006 to help maintain the character of the heart of Apex, the Downtown and surrounding residential neighborhoods.
 The Town offers façade grants and a reduction of capacity fees for businesses locating in the Central Business District.
 A major streetscape renovation project has restored Apex’s downtown and recaptured its historic flavor and the old Town Hall was renovated and has become the award-winning Halle Cultural Arts Center.
 The downtown and surrounding neighborhood is listed on the National Register of Historic Places as one of the best examples of an intact turn-of-the-century railroad town in North Carolina.
 The National Register Historic District has commercial and residential buildings that date to the late 1800's and represent a wide variety of architectural styles.